frdz-salman/Global-Electronics-Analysis/README.md

 ### Assumptions and Limitations

 - Q1 2021 are available in the dataset.
-To prevent skewed insights, this period has been excluded from key trend analyses and annual comparisons .
+To prevent skewed insights, this period has been excluded from key trend analyses and annual comparisons.
 - Transaction Completeness: The analysis assumes all customer transactions are captured in the dataset, whereas there may be purchases or returns outside the system.
-- Digital Adoption: The assumption that digital investment will increase online sales may not hold true if customer preference remains skewed towards physical stores .
+- Digital Adoption: The assumption that digital investment will increase online sales may not hold true if customer preference remains skewed towards physical stores.

 ---